aPinix/rewind/docs/encryption.md

 9. Set **Image Format** to **read/write**.
 10. Click **Save** and wait for the disk image to be created.
 11. Mount the disk image, and find its path in Finder by right-clicking on the disk image and selecting **Get Info**.
 The path is displayed next to **Where**.
-12.  and launch OpenRecall with the argument `--storage-path "/Volumes/<name of your volume>"`.
+12.  and launch OpenReLife with the argument `--storage-path "/Volumes/<name of your volume>"`.

 ## Linux (LUKS)
 1. Insert your USB stick or SD card into your computer.